[New Release] ICPC publishes four new reports on crime in Montréal

 • The growing importance of social networks in the process of joining criminal gangs;

-• An assessment of the current intervention system to identify possible solutions put forward by stakeholders to prevent or reduce the risk of young people joining criminal gangs.
+• An assessment of the current intervention system to identify possible solutions put forward by stakeholders to prevent or reduce the risk of youth joining criminal gangs.

 Read the report here (available in French only)